god-coder23/god-coder23/README.md

 - 📺 Click-through to original YouTube pages
 - 💎 **Glassmorphism** UI design with Tailwind CSS
 - ⚡ Built with React.js — deployed on Vercel
+- ✨ With Google Sign In Authentication with logOut (stored in localStorage)

 `React.js` `Tailwind CSS` `YouTube API v3` `JavaScript`